busilogic/fitbitCalibrate/README.md

 ### INPUT:

-The first line of input is the upper-right coordinates of the pitch, the lower-left coordinates are

-assumed to be 0,0.
+* The first line of input is the upper-right coordinates of the pitch, the lower-left coordinates are assumed to be 0,0.

-The rest of the input is information pertaining to the trainees that are on the pitch.
-Each trainee
+* The rest of the input is information pertaining to the trainees that are on the pitch.

-has two lines of input from the coach.
-The first line gives the trainee’s position, and the second
+* Each trainee has two lines of input from the coach.
+* The first line gives the trainee’s position.

-line is a series of instructions telling the trainee how to move on the pitch.
+* The second line is a series of instructions telling the trainee how to move on the pitch.

-The position is made up of two integers and a letter separated by spaces, corresponding to the x

-and y co-ordinates and the trainee’s orientation.
+* The position is made up of two integers and a letter separated by spaces, corresponding to the x and y co-ordinates and the trainee’s orientation.

-Each trainee will be finished sequentially, which means that the second trainee won't start to

-move until the first one has finished the calibration.
+* Each trainee will be finished sequentially, which means that the second trainee won't start to move until the first one has finished the calibration.

 ## Design